remance/Masendor/data/ruleset/historical/troop/readme.md

 List of action properties:
-"movable": animation can be performed when moving and moving can be initiate during animation "uninterruptible": animation can not be interupt by anything else (normally can be interupted like when take damage) "cancelable": can be cancel with other animation input beside forced animation "invincible": can not be damaged during animation "revert": run animation in revert frame
+"movable": animation can be performed when moving and moving can be initiate during animation "uninterruptible": animation can not be interupt by anything else (normally can be interupted like when take damage) "invincible": can not be damaged during animation "revert": run animation in revert frame
-"hold": weapon action can hold at the frame with "hold" property "holdfront": weapon do damage during hold like spearwall and pikewall "power": hold start power charging
+"hold": weapon action can hold at the frame with "hold" property "power": hold start power charging
 "timing_": add release timing mechanic for hold (can work with power and block) that improve accuracy, require count time number and release time window (e.g., timing_1.5_2 for start perfect timing 1.5 second after hold and last for 2